equelin/vsanmetrics/README.md

 The `exec` input plugin of Telegraf executes the `commands` on every interval and parses metrics from their output in any one of the accepted [Input Data Formats](https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md).

-> Don't forget to configure Telegraf to output data to InfluxDB !
+> Don't forget to configure Telegraf to output data to a [time series database](https://docs.influxdata.com/telegraf/v1.6/concepts/data_formats_output/) !

 `vsanmetrics` output the metrics in InfluxDB's line protocol.
-Telegraf will parse them and send them to the InfluxDB database.
+Telegraf will parse them and send them to any data format configured in the [outputs plugins](https://docs.influxdata.com/telegraf/v1.6/plugins/outputs/).

 `vsanmetrics` and `pyvmomi` should be available by the user who run the Telegraf service. (typically root on Linux boxes...).